MolBIFFM/diana/README.md

 modification.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by densely interacting portions of these protein-protein interaction networks as well as the distribution of mass spectrometric measurements across them can be assessed.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by proteins representing separate densely interacting portions of these protein-protein interaction networks or those exceeding specified changes in post-translational modification can be assessed.
+Densely interacting portions of these protein-protein interaction networks exhibiting relatively large changes can be determined.

 Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the represented proteins, can be generated along